lvapeab/nmt-keras/demo-web/README.md

         --config trained_models/config.pkl --models trained_models/update_15000
 ```

 Finally, we need to run our php server.
+The php document root should point to the same `demo-web` folder.
 For running it in localhost, we just execute:
 ```
 php -S localhost:8000
 ```